tethysplatform/tethys/docs/tethys_sdk/app_settings.rst

 .. tip::

-    See the :ref:`compute_api` documentation for more details on how to use Schedulers in your apps.
+    See the :ref:`jobs_api` documentation for more details on how to use Schedulers in your apps.

 API Documentation